 6) In men and non-menstruating women, too much iron in the blood relative to copper is pro-oxidant, so don't supplement with iron.
 Menstruating women have the opposite problem.

 7) Take about 2g/day of long-chain omega-3 fats from oily fish, or about 20g/day of flaxseed oil if male, or about 10g/day of flaxseed oil if female.
-Please note that tinned tuna contains virtually zero omega-3 fats.
+Please note that tinned tuna contains very little omega-3 fats.
 See Clinical nutrition: 4.
 Omega-3 fatty acids in cardiovascular care.

 8) Eat a diet rich in Vitamin K2, to make calcium go into bones & teeth, instead of into artery walls, kidneys & brain.
 For good sources of Vitamin K2, see HERE.
 Note: Warfarin/Coumadin works by depleting Vitamin K, so lots of Vitamin K2 makes Warfarin/Coumadin ineffective.